• Skip to primary navigation

 Ingredients you need

-You need these ingredients to make this lemon cake with lemon curd filling:
+To make this lemon curd cake with lemon curd filling, you’ll need:

-• Eggs – Large eggs at room temperature, used in the lemon cake and the lemon curd.
+• Eggs – Large, room-temperature eggs for both the lemon sponge and the lemon curd.

-• Sugar – Granulated sugar for the cake and curd, plus powdered sugar for the lemon buttercream and mascarpone frosting.
+• Sugar – Granulated sugar for the cake and curd, plus powdered sugar for the lemon buttercream and mascarpone cream.

-• Baking powder – To help the sponge rise nicely.
+• Baking powder – Helps the cake rise evenly.

-• Vanilla & salt – Pure vanilla extract for flavor and a pinch of fine salt to balance the sweetness.
+• Vanilla & salt – Vanilla extract for flavor and a pinch of salt to balance the sweetness.

-• Heavy cream – Full-fat heavy cream, used instead of butter in the cake for extra softness, and also whipped into the mascarpone cream and buttercream.
+• Heavy cream – Full-fat cream for extra moisture in the cake and for the mascarpone whipped cream.

-• Butter – Unsalted butter, used in the lemon curd and the buttercream.
+• Unsalted butter – Used in the lemon curd and the lemon buttercream frosting.

-• Lemon – Fresh lemon zest and juice (or bottled lemon juice if needed).
+• Lemon – Fresh lemon zest and juice for a bright, natural lemon flavor.

 How To Make Lemon Curd Cake